Writing is, of course, an abstract medium.

 Don’t just tell me your MC is brave and strong.
 Please.
 Understand that bravery is not the absence of fear, but the conquering of it.
 That strength is not the opposite of weakness, it is the overcoming of it.
 Put him at the mouth of a black cave, not knowing what creature lurks within.
 But that was the last place he heard the cries of his friends, he can’t leave without them.
 His heart is hammering at his rib cage, his brain screams at him to get out of there –oh, and his sword is broken.
 Scowling, he marches into the dragon’s maw with grim determination.

 Now I’m impressed.

-Shoulders slumping, she pushed back from her desk with her feet and sank deeper into her chair, squeezing her eyes hard with a thumb and forefinger.
+Shoulders slumping, she pushed back from her desk and sank deeper into her chair, squeezing her eyes hard with a thumb and forefinger.
 What the hell was he thinking?
 If he had just called, for once in his goddamn life, she would have been there in an instant.
 Christ, she’d kill for a cigarette.
-If he lived, she’d kill him.
+If he survived, she’d kill him.

 What did we learn?

 All this is shown, without ever saying she thought X to herself, or he was a Y man.
 It endears you to the characters, invests you in them.
 Are you curious at all what he did that has her so annoyed?
 What their relationship is?
 Do you want to know more about them?
 Elenchus -> Curiosity -> Investiture.

 You don’t have to tell your readers anything about your characters.
 Ok, their names, yeah, maybe a description, some backstory.
 Everything else should be shown.
 Because once your reader is curious about your character, they’re going to burn through those pages to find out what happens.
 They will really want to know if there are blue skies.